gatsbyjs/gatsby/docs/docs/adding-page-transitions-with-plugin-transition-link.md

 ---
-title: Using transition-link for Page Transitions
+title: Adding Page Transitions with gatsby-plugin-transition-link
 ---

 This guide will cover how to use `gatsby-plugin-transition-link` to animate transitions between pages on your Gatsby site.

 ## Overview

-The `TransitionLink` component is a simple way of describing a page transition via props on a Link component.
+The `TransitionLink` component provides a way of describing a page transition via props on a Link component.
 It works with many animation libraries, like [react-pose](https://popmotion.io/pose/), [gsap](https://greensock.com/), [animejs](https://animejs.com/), and many others.

 Note that currently, as the plugin is based on link navigation, transitions when navigating with the browser buttons are not supported.